 The Seven Steps in Preparation of Consolidated Financial Statements

-Each step below addresses a specific consolidation requirement, from determining which entities belong in your group to presenting final statements to stakeholders.
-The process follows this sequence:
+Each step addresses a specific consolidation requirement, from determining which entities belong in your group to presenting final statements to stakeholders.
+The process starts with Trial Balance data from every entity, moves through account standardisation, currency translation, and intercompany elimination, then aggregates everything into consolidated reports that reconcile back to source systems.

 Step 1: Identify Subsidiaries and Determine Control

-Before you consolidate anything, you need to know exactly which entities belong in your consolidated group.
+Before consolidating, determine exactly which entities belong in your group.

 Defining Control and Ownership Thresholds

-- You can use your power to affect those returns.
+- Ability to use that power to affect those returns

 Majority ownership often indicates control, but it is neither required nor sufficient on its own.